howlingunit/hangman/README.md

 Most importantly, it allows a user to play the standard game but also allows for these settings to be changed:
 * A user can pick which word categories they want from pre-made lists (customizable in the [DB setup script](./migrations-sqlite/001-initial.sql)) and user-submitted words.
 * how many lives are available, they can choose between 4/8/12 lives.
-* if a hint is to be displayed after half the user’s lives are used.
+* if a hint is to be displayed after half the user's lives are used.

-Another key feature of this site is the inclusion of “user-submitted words”.
-This allows users to submit their own words and their hints to the database (before these words are added, it goes through a checking function that ensures it’s a valid word).
+Another key feature of this site is the inclusion of "user-submitted words".
+This allows users to submit their own words and their hints to the database (before these words are added, it goes through a checking function that ensures it's a valid word).
 Players can then choose these words as a category in the settings menu.
 ## Setup
 1. ensure you have the latest version of Node and NPM installed
 2. in terminal/cmd, go to the folder where the files are installed
-3. run `npm i’ to install the dependencies
+3. run `npm i' to install the dependencies
 4. run `npm start` to run the site

 This will start the HTTP server running on 8080, and it should work with no extra setup required.